CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 ** Disruption and emergency care **

 * For emergency preparedness, the individual contingency plans of the applications and IT systems managed by Patch and Change Management must be considered.
-* Depending on the availability requirements for the Patch and Change Management tool, it should be considered to create a separate contingency plan for the tool in case of unwanted effects during and after installation of patches and changes.
+* Depending on the availability requirements for the patch and change management tool, consider creating a separate contingency plan for the tool in case of unwanted effects during and after installation of patches and changes.
-#### OPS.1.1.3.M9 Testing and Acceptance Procedure for New Hardware and Software [Head IT]
+#### OPS.1.1.3.M9 Testing and Acceptance Procedure for New Hardware and Software [IT Leader]

 Before new hardware components or new software are used in the production environment, they must be checked on special test systems.
 It must be checked whether the product is executable and whether it has a negative effect on the current IT systems.
 Since malfunctioning can not be excluded before successful tests and because errors are provoked during tests, test systems that are isolated from the production plant must always be used.
 General procedures for software acceptance and release, including testing, are described in APP.5.1 * Standard Software *.
 Only after passing the test may new components be installed on production systems.